coderschool-ta/cs-web-design-materials/exercises/exercise_1.md

 #color-2 { height: 750px; background-color: pink; position: relative; }
 #footer { height: 500px; background-color: black; position: relative; }
 ```
 **Explanation:** I give a `height` and a `background-color` to distinguish each div container.
-I also set the position from `static` (default) to `relative` for each div.
+I also set the `position` from `static` (default) to `relative` for each div.
 This position setting allows me to move any child elements within each parent container based on the parent container position and not on the page itself.
+**Question:** Using either `position: relative` or `position: absolute` will allow child elements to move around inside the parent container based on the parent container's position.
+Here, what is the difference between `relative` and `absolute` in this case?
+What happens if I use `position: absolute` for these containers instead?

 Save and reload the index.html file on your Chrome browser.
 Now you can see 7 different containers layed out one on top of another.

 <img src='https://i.imgur.com/zWROKej.png' alt='7 containers img' />

 ## Milestone 4: Create the top navigation bar
 The top navigation bar has the following properties:
-* Spotify logo on left
+* Spotify logo on top left
-* Horizontal list of hyperlink on top right
+* Horizontal list of hyperlinks on top right
 * Fixed position on top of the page
 * Transparent background color
-In this milestone, I'll walk you through on how to implement the first 3.
+In this milestone, I'll walk you through on how to implement the first two.
 The last property you can try to implement yourself (hint: google 'transparent background css')
-# Spotify logo on left
+# Spotify logo on top left
 There is a trick to get all images on a website:
   <img src='https://i.imgur.com/DkmNLKW.png' alt='Chrome Developer Tools' />
   1. On Chrome, go to https://www.spotify.com/vn-en/